ShotgunShinobi/SimilarSiteExtenstion/README.md

 * This extension relies on the Gemini API for suggestions.
 The quality and availability of suggestions depend on the API.
 * Ensure you comply with the Gemini API's terms of service.
 The API key is currently left blank in `popup.js` as per instructions for environments that handle it automatically.
 For local development or other deployment scenarios, you might need to manage the API key appropriately.
+* This extension has been vibe-coded by me.

 ---